 “I think [the infrastructure] was one of the most impressive pieces of the building,” says Thomas Ramsay, senior project manager for Diversified.

 The media center’s IP backbone will help studios scale and adapt without major additional investments in the future.
 The team chose cabling and connectivity that would support the unique needs of each network—and maintain excellent performance across the long runs created by the single-story building.
 It also supports state-of-the-art technology, from 30-ft LED displays and analyst touchscreens to customizable virtual backdrops.

 To avoid distance and bandwidth issues, large amounts of fiber were used throughout the project.
-For streamlined fiber management, Diversified chose Belden’s DCX System and combined it with Belden fiber cable and Preterm assemblies.
+For streamlined fiber management, Diversified chose Belden’s DCX System (not currently available in the USA) and combined it with Belden fiber cable and Preterm assemblies.
 Simple to move and install once it arrives onsite, the DCX System offers:

 Easy patch cord access with pull-out trays and clearance around each connector